 Being engaged is a season of anticipation!
 You feel all kinds of excitement, right?
 You can’t wait!
 Before the wedding arrives, that and the honeymoon are all you can think about!
 (Plus, you can’t wait for all those wedding questions to stop!)

-There’s lots to talk about before you get married, and let’s be honest, wedding planning dominates the majority of your conversations with friends, family and especially your fiancé!
+There’s a lot to talk about before you get married.
+And let’s be honest, wedding planning dominates the majority of your conversations with friends, family and especially your fiancé!

-However, there are a few things that could be easily skipped over in conversations because “You just don’t have time to think about that right now.”
+However, there are a few things you can easily skip over in conversations because “You just don’t have time to think about that right now.”
 Do yourself a favor and talk through these seven things before the wedding… I mean, that is what the big day is all about!